How to Clean Mold in Window AC Unit

 - Remove the filter that is located in the air conditioner’s front grille. (some of these filters are disposable, if – so, install a new one.
 Read this if you need help determining whether your filter needs to be changed.)

-- If your filter is washable, as most window unit’s filters are…place the filter in your sink and sprinkle it with laundry detergent.
+- If your filter is washable, as most window unit’s filters are… place the filter in your sink and sprinkle it with the laundry detergent.

 - Fill the sink with enough hot water to cover the filter.

 - Let the filter soak for 15 minutes.
 Next, use the scrub brush to clean both sides of the filter.
 Rinse out the filter with clean water and hang it to dry.